ramRelangi/Syntaxonehrm/README.md

-# Firebase Studio
+# SyntaxHive Hrm

-This is a NextJS starter in Firebase Studio.
+This is SyntaxHive Hrm.

 ## Getting Started